 - ✓ All training programs are provided free of charge and offer Continuing Education Units (CEUs).
 (See Flyer provided in this Guide). - ✓ Request an in-service training or presentation for your staff.
-Contact Donna Gaspar, Communications Manager for more information. (dgaspar@som.umaryland.edu, 667-214-2124). - ✓ Visit the Training section on Mdproblemgambling.com for more information and resources.
+Contact Davene Hinton, Training Coordinator for more information (dhinton@som.umaryland.edu, 667-214-2125). - ✓ Visit the Training section on Mdproblemgambling.com for more information.